 THC-O is metabolized by the liver and has a similar half-life to standard THC, meaning it may be months before your system clears out the molecules entirely.

 The more we learn about THC-O, the more we can say with confidence that the substance is not safe—even when produced under optimal conditions.

 The problem is not only the high degree of potency and lack of natural foundations, but also the inclusion of toxic chemicals used in the preparation of the substance.

-Now that THC-O is on the way out, we are happy to see more people seeking natural cannabis solutions for a healthier lifestyle.
+Now that THC-O is on the way out, we are happy to see more people seeking natural cannabinoid solutions for a healthier, more happy lifestyle.